michaeljabbour/chatgpt-mcp/README.md

 ## Developed By

-This tool was adapted and modified by Boris Djordjevic based on the original work by Syed Azhar (https://github.com/syedazharmbnr1/claude-chatgpt-mcp).
+This tool was adapted and modified by 199-bio based on the original work by Syed Azhar.

 Further development inspired by initiatives at [199 Longevity](https://www.199.company), a group focused on extending the frontiers of human health and longevity.
 Learn more about our work in biotechnology at [199.bio](https://www.199.bio).